genexuslabs/SDExtensionsSample/README.md

 # Android Extensions Sample
+This repository contains:
-This repository contains samples of a `User Control` and a `External Object` for the Android generator.
+- `\BasicUserControl`: A sample of a `User Control` definition.
+- `\BasicExternalObject`: A sample of a `External Object` definition.
+- `\SampleModule`: A sample Android Library project of a `Genexus Module` that implements the two extensions previously defined.
+- `\SampleApp`: A sample app that lets you try out both extensions.

 ## Instructions